Jump to the content of the page

 Low investment and testing costs, fewer safety measures, and easy to operate: These are the benefits of testing metallic hollow specimens under compressed hydrogen to determine the influence of hydrogen embrittlement.
 This alternative method to autoclave technology, for the qualification of materials under compressed hydrogen, is ideal for tensile tests, creep tests and tests with alternating loads.

-Operating principle of the hollow specimen method Video Benefits Retrofitting TransHyDE – H2 Transport research project FAQs Interesting customer projects Related testing machines
+Operating principle of the hollow specimen method Video Advantages Retrofitting TransHyDE – H2 Transport research project FAQs Related testing machines

 Operating principle of the hollow specimen method